COVID-19: This Is the Deadliest County in America

 According to The New York Times, South Dakota currently is one of the hardest-hit states in America and one where the rates of “new deaths are increasing.”

 Galax County, Virginia, also near the North Carolina border, ranks fourth by the same measure at 4.52.
 Its population is 6,638.
-Next on the list based on deaths per 1,000 is Randolph County, Georgia, near the Alabama border.
-Its rate was 4.23 on November 11, and it has a five-year average population of 7,087.
+Next on the list based on deaths per 1,000 is East Feliciana, Louisiana, at 4.26.
+It has a five-year average population of 19,499.

 Except for Jerauld, Bon Homme and Norton, each hard-hit county, based on both confirmed death rates and confirmed case rates, is in the South and in relatively rural areas.
 However, based on its population and size, Jerauld County is also nearly as rural as a county gets.